 Admitted students are eligible to apply through March 15th.

-Federal aid is packaged in May and institutional awards are made in June.
+Federal aid is packaged and institutional awards are made in April.

 No. You only need to complete the Master Promissory Note when you receive a Federal Direct Stafford Loan for the first time.

 You can view your financial aid information by accessing the Campus Information System.

 Wendy Clark is the Financial Aid Administrator for the Medical School and her office is located in the School of Medicine, room 1C255.
 Ms. Clark's Office Hours are 9:00 am to 5:30 pm, Monday through Friday, and students are encouraged to schedule an appointment.
 Ms. Clark can assist with debt management and most financial aid information such as; completing forms, looking up awards and disbursements, and review checklists.
 However, all financial aid is processed by the main campus University Office of Scholarships and Financial Aid.

 Where can I pick up or submit financial aid forms, i.e. verification, additional loan requests, appeals?